subakva/niarevo/README.markdown

     * Add an admin? flag that allows a user to edit anything.
   * Design
     * !!
 Cross-browser test the design
-      * fix "Describing your dream" boxy in Safari
     * iPhone-friendly stylesheet
   * API
     * Access dream data with an API key